ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/sophonts/minor-races/sophont-generation.md

 ***

-As the map of the galaxy expands, each newly explored corner brings with it unique cultures, unpredictable challenges, and unforeseen opportunities, enriching both the game content and player experience.
+As the Charted Space expands, each newly explored corner brings with it unique cultures, unpredictable challenges, and unforeseen opportunities, enriching both the game content and player experience.

 {% hint style="success" %}
 Thanks to this approach, each created sophont is integrated organically into the galactic ecosystem, ensuring that its culture, economy, and relationships are believable and playable within the universe of **The Corporate Wars**.